Funding

 How to apply

-To apply for a grant, you’ll need to create an account in our application portal.
-We recommend reading this step-by-step guide before you start your application.
+To apply for a grant, you’ll need to create an account in our online application portal, which will open in July 2025.

 When to apply